Storebrand ASA (OTCMKTS:SREDF) Shares Down 6.3%

-Storebrand ASA (OTCMKTS:SREDF)’s stock price was down 6.3% during mid-day trading on Wednesday .
-The stock traded as low as $5.50 and last traded at $5.50, approximately 1,000 shares traded hands during trading.
-A decline of 87% from the average daily volume of 7,546 shares.
+Shares of Storebrand ASA (OTCMKTS:SREDF) traded down 6.3% on Wednesday .
+The stock traded as low as $5.50 and last traded at $5.50, 1,000 shares traded hands during trading.
+A decline of 87% from the average session volume of 7,546 shares.
 The stock had previously closed at $5.87.

 Storebrand ASA, through its subsidiaries, primarily provides insurance products and services for private individuals, companies, municipalities, and public sector in Norway and Sweden.
 It operates through Savings, Insurance, Guaranteed Pension, and Other segments.
 The Savings segment offers pension saving products, including retirement, defined contribution pensions, asset management, and retail banking products for private individuals.